Updated for 2020

 10. UPS self-adhesive labels – FREE from UPS.com

 UPS offers a great partnered rate for Amazon FBA sellers on their inbound shipments, and they also provide you with free self-adhesive labels to use for your shipments.
-If you sign up for a free account with UPS.com, you can order the labels to be sent directly to you.
+If you sign up for a free account with UPS.com, you can order the labels to be sent directly to you for free.

 11. Shipping boxes – FREE from grocery stores, friends, etc

 In the early days of just starting an Amazon FBA business, I recommend getting free shipping boxes from friends who have just moved, from grocery stores, or from other locations where people are wanting to recycle their boxes.
 Just make sure they’re sturdy enough to hold the weight of your shipment, and cover or remove any previous barcodes before adding your Amazon and UPS shipping labels.

 If you don’t already have a scale at your house, you will need to buy one in order to weigh your inbound shipments to the Amazon FBA warehouse.
 You can get a scale on Amazon for around $30 – $60 depending on the model you choose.
 I like the smaller scales with a long extendable cord which allows the user to read package weight easily no matter how big the item.
 The ones I recommend are here, here, here, and here.
 I’m giving you multiple options because the scales sometimes sell out, and I don’t want to leave you without another option.

 In summary, here’s a list of the items and prices:

 - A Pro Merchant account with Amazon – $40/month

 - Inventory Lab for listing and sourcing – FREE for first month ($49/month afterwards)